 What They Found

-The study found that hyperbaric oxygen therapy significantly reduced brain and pulmonary edema in rats exposed to simulated high altitude.
+The study found that hyperbaric oxygen therapy significantly reduced brain and pulmonary oedema in rats exposed to simulated high altitude.
 It also demonstrated an improvement in cognitive deficits in the treated group compared to controls.

 Canadian Relevance